 Some experiences are simply life changing!

 You may not know where to start—don’t worry!
-We’ve got seven fantastic Russian video resources below for all types of learners and interests.
-There are options for videos with English and Russian subtitles, including many that offer both at once.
+We’ve got seven fantastic Russian video resources below including options for videos with English and Russian subtitles.

 Turning on those subtitles can have instant benefits for your Russian comprehension skills.
 If you can’t recognize a word by its sound, you can learn it in-context by seeing it written down.
 This process then reinforces the word in your memory for the next time you read or hear it.